-Our graduate program in Biophysics and Systems Pharmacology provides cutting-edge training at the intersection between computation and experiments, to train you as part of our next generation of physicians and biomedical scientists.
+Our graduate program in Pharmacology, Therapeutics and Discovery provides cutting-edge training at the intersection between computation and experiments, to train you as part of our next generation of physicians and biomedical scientists.
 We facilitate discovery and development of chemical probes to study the pathophysiology of human diseases, aiming at new therapeutics and personalized medicine.
 We are a multidisciplinary training area in the PhD in Biomedical Sciences Program.

 Our personalized curriculum has been designed for our diverse student body, to help you obtain rigorous training at the junction of computation and experimentation.

 We welcome students from both traditional and nontraditional paths into the PhD program.
 Our students have undergraduate degrees in mathematics, physics, computer science, engineering, chemistry, biochemistry, biology, pharmacology, genetics, and many other subjects.
 If you come to us with a more biological background, you will have the opportunity to obtain rigorous training in biophysical, chemical, and computational approaches to biological research.
 If yours is a more technical background, you will be getting your first sustained exposure to biological research during your PhD training at the Graduate School of Biomedical Sciences.

-Students of our Biophysics & Systems Pharmacology training program are widely published early in their academic and professional careers.
+Students of our Pharmacology, Therapeutics and Discovery training program are widely published early in their academic and professional careers.

 Meet Our Co-Directors

 Meet Our Faculty

-Meet the accomplished faculty members of the Biophysics & Systems Pharmacology Training Area.
+Meet the accomplished faculty members of the Pharmacology, Therapeutics and Discovery Training Area.

 Explore the many areas of research that our faculty and students are active in.

-We provide an educational environment in Biophysics & Systems Pharmacology (BSP) that fosters all the training you need to discover and design new drug-like molecules that can modulate the function of biological systems.
+We provide an educational environment in Pharmacology and Therapeutics Discovery (PTD) that fosters all the training you need to discover and design new drug-like molecules that can modulate the function of biological systems.

 You will gain a thorough understanding of drugs and drug targets under investigation using a variety of approaches ranging from structural, computational, molecular, and cell biology to biochemistry and synthetic chemistry.
-As a student in BSP, you also gain a deep understanding of biological systems and disease states through training that emphasizes a quantitative, predictive understanding of physiology, pharmacology, organ-level research, and animal studies.
+As a student in PTD, you also gain a deep understanding of biological systems and disease states through training that emphasizes a quantitative, predictive understanding of physiology, pharmacology, organ-level research, and animal studies.